yatheeshpateel/IRIS-FLOWER-CLASSIFICATION/README.md

-# IRIS FLOWER CLASSIFICATION
+# IRIS-FLOWER-CLASSIFICATION

 This project aims to build a machine learning model that can classify the three species of Iris flowers based on their measurements.
-The three species are Setosa, Versicolor, and Virginica.
+The three species are Setosa, Versicolor and Virginica.

 ![51518iris img1](https://user-images.githubusercontent.com/120399980/234676915-7184753a-10de-4922-8300-80f2433fb2a4.png)